D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models: Experiments and Analysis

-\textbf{Long Context Fact Retrieval Task. } To validate $\text{D}_{2}\text{O}$'s retrieval capabilities in long contexts after compressing the KV cache, we employ the 'Needle In A Haystack' task~\cite{kamradt2023needle}, designed to retrieve specific 'needles' from extensive documents.
-We adopted the evaluation settings from the Retrieval Head study, using Llama-2-7B-80k as the backbone of the experiment.
-For a fair comparison, the KV cache budget was set to 4096, and both $\text{D}_{2}\text{O}$ and baseline models were tested on contexts with maximum lengths of 50k and 100k.
-The average accuracy is reported in Table~\ref{tab: Needle In A Haystack}. $\text{D}_{2}\text{O}$ not only outperforms other eviction-based methods but also exhibits the smallest accuracy drop when compared to the full model.
-These results underscore $\text{D}_{2}\text{O}$'s robust long-context retrieval capabilities even with a compressed KV cache.
+For a fair comparison, the KV cache budget was set to 4096 and 8192, and both $\text{D}_{2}\text{O}$ and the baseline models were tested on contexts with maximum lengths of 50k and 100k.
+The average accuracy is reported in Table~\ref{tab: Needle In A Haystack}. $\text{D}_{2}\text{O}$ not only outperforms other eviction-based methods but also exhibits the smallest drop in performance accuracy when compared to the full model even without the assistance of a well-designed retriever, especially when the cache budget is 8192.
+These results underscore $\text{D}_{2}\text{O}$'s robust long-context retrieval capabilities, even with a compressed KV cache.

-\textbf{Long Sequence Modeling Perplexity.} We sample data from the PG-19~\cite{rae2019compressive} and to evaluate the long language modelling perplexity of $\text{D}_{2}\text{O}$.
-To ensure a fair comparison, we set the capacity of the KV cache to 2048.
-Figure~\ref{fig:zeroshot} depicts the cumulative average negative log-likelihood (NLL) as a function of context length. $\text{D}_{2}\text{O}$ enables LLMs to handle long sequences and achieve superior performance (lower perplexity) compared to other eviction-based compression methods.
-The results demonstrate that $\text{D}_{2}\text{O}$ can effectively leverage long-distance dependencies in language modeling with a limited KV cache budget.
+\textbf{Long Sequence Modeling Perplexity.} We sample data from PG-19~\citep{rae2019compressive} to evaluate long-sequence language modeling perplexity.
+To ensure a fair comparison, we set the KV cache capacity to 2048.
+Figure~\ref{fig:zeroshot} depicts the cumulative average negative log-likelihood (NLL) as a function of context length. $\text{D}_{2}\text{O}$ enables LLMs to process long sequences more effectively, achieving superior performance (lower perplexity) compared to other eviction-based compression methods.
+These results demonstrate that $\text{D}_{2}\text{O}$ can effectively leverage long-distance dependencies in language modeling, even with a limited KV cache.